drocheam/optrace/docs/source/details/hurb.rst

 HURB has been implemented in commercial raytracers such as TracePro :footcite:`Freniere_1999`, as well as open-source projects like ISET3D :footcite:`Lian_2019`.
-While extensions exist that incorporate the light's phase to model interference effects :footcite:`Freniere_2006, Serikov_2001, Yuan_2016`, these are outside the scope of this work.
+While extensions exist that incorporate the light's phase to model interference effects :footcite:`Freniere_2006, Serikov_2001, Yuan_2016`, they fall outside the scope of the current implementation.

 Directional Distribution
 ==================================